-Figure 6.
-Drill hole locations and key Critical Metal intersections in three different areas of the multiphase complex at H-K, plotted on a contoured RTP magnetic base map with superimposed 3D isoshells from the MVI inversion.
-Shown in yellow are the traces for the three additional holes completed during Q1, in May, 2023.
+Figure 4.
+Drill hole locations and key Critical Metal intersections in three different areas of the multiphase alkaline igneous complex at H-K, plotted on a contoured RTP magnetic base map with superimposed 3D isoshells from the MVI inversion.
+Supporting chemical data are shown on the following page in Table 1.

 Table 1.
-Chemical data for key REE intersections in the first 21 drill holes completed at Hecla-Kilmer.
+Chemical data for key REE intersections in the 24 drill holes completed at Hecla-Kilmer, 2020-2023.